Memori

 Clearer signals, fewer assumptions.

 Families should be able to search by location, compare communities with more context, and understand what is known before they reach out.
-That includes useful basics, review and pricing context when available, and a cleaner path from first search to real shortlist.
+That includes useful basics, broader senior living orientation, memory care depth where it matters, and a cleaner path from first search to real shortlist.

 We also believe trust comes from being specific.
 That means avoiding inflated claims, separating stronger facts from softer signals, and designing pages that support calmer decision-making.